harness-community/feature-flag-relay-proxy-ecs/README.md

 ## Requirements

-You must have an existing VPC with private and public subnets.
+You must have an existing VPC with subnets.

 There must also be an AWS Secrets Manager secret with your proxy key as the value.